michael-hll/command-tube/README.md

     A tube and it's all parents' tubes composed a tube chain.
     From previous example, tubes 'SubTube' and 'Tube' is one tube chain.

+#### Each Loop
+    You can run a tube in each loop mode using --each argument.
+    In the below example, SubTube will be run two times since ls variable has two elements.

+        Tube:
+            - SET: ls = ['hello', 'world']
+            - RUN: SubTube --each i, item in ls
+        SubTube:
+            - PRINT: SubTube is running in loop: {i}, item: {item}

+#### While Loop
+    You can run a tube in while loop mode using --while argument.
+    In the below example, SubTube will be also run two times until variable i is greater than 2.

+        Tube:
+            - SET: i = 1
+            - RUN: SubTube --while i <= 2
+        SubTube:
+            - PRINT: SubTube is running in loop: {i}
+            - SET: i += 1 --global

 #### Tube Ending
     Use SET_TUBE command's -e|--ending|--finally argument you can set a tube's ending tube.
 A ending tube will always be executed at the end.